Roger Williamson: Early life and career

 Williamson was born in Ashby-de-la-Zouch, Leicestershire.
 He won the 1971 and 1972 British Formula 3 Championship titles.
 In 1973, he was offered a drive in the March Engineering works Formula One team.
 Williamson originally tested for the BRM team, but his manager advised him to take the March offer, as March had a slightly stronger performance in the previous season.

+Williamson made his Formula One debut at the 1973 British Grand Prix, the ninth round of the season, in which he was involved in a lap one nine car pileup resulting in his retirement.
+His second appearance came just weeks later at Zandvoort for the Dutch Grand Prix.